DeVos In Charge, Teacher Well-Being And Chronic Absence: Our Year In Review

 3. What Really Happened At The School Where Every Graduate Got Into College

-We ended the year with a big investigative story that looked at a Washington, D.C. high school where every graduate got into college.
+We ended the year with a big investigative story that looked at a Washington, D.C., high school where every graduate got into college.

 An investigation by WAMU and NPR found that Ballou High School's administration graduated dozens of students despite high rates of unexcused absences.
 And we heard from hundreds of teachers across the country who told us their similar stories of chronic absenteeism as well as the pressure they feel to pass unprepared kids.